Students talking to each other at tables in the WMU Student Center.

 Pre-Application Information

-Explore deadlines, cost of attendance, and funding opportunities.
+Explore deadlines, cost of attendance and funding opportunities.

-Application deadlines vary by semester.
+Application deadlines to the Center for English Language and Culture vary by semester.

 Additional Financial Considerations